ycatch/games-phaser-jumping-dude-Responsive/README.md

 * change rule of game and add time limit.
 * add Main menu.
-* use Basic project templates.
+* use Fullscreen Scaling template by tjkopena.
-* add sounds
+* add sounds.

 Tutorial